 Under Governmental Accounting Standards Board Statement No. 34 (GASB-34), all capital assets, whether owned by governmental activities or business-type activities, as applicable, are recorded and depreciated in the government-wide financial statements.
 No capital assets or depreciation are shown in the governmental funds financial statements.
-The City generally considers assets with a cost of \$500 and useful lives in excess of one year or more to be a capital asset.
+The City generally considers assets with a cost of \$5,000 and useful lives in excess of one year or more to be a depreciable capital asset.
+Those presented as not depreciable include land and construction in progress.